-“When we would do our semi-annuals check-ins with Sabrina as an inquirer and then candidate for ministry we weren’t able to fly her in,” says the Rev. Sheryl Kinder-Pyle, Executive Presbyter of The Presbytery of the Inland Northwest.
+“When we would do our semi-annuals check-ins with Sabrina as an inquirer and then candidate for ministry we weren’t able to fly her in,” said the Rev. Sheryl Kinder-Pyle, executive presbyter of The Presbytery of the Inland Northwest.

 “Literally the first question we would ask her is, ‘Okay, where in the world is Sabrina Slater,’ because she was everywhere.”

-“Here was this legacy black preacher in the Presbyterian Church,” she says of the opportunity to work alongside Nelson.
+“Here was this legacy black preacher in the Presbyterian Church,” she said of the opportunity to work alongside Nelson.
 “I wanted to learn as much as I could from him.”

 Slater’s experiences prepared her well for what she faced early in her ministry.
 On her third Sunday at Christ the King, she was asked to preach a community ecumenical gathering — right after deadly violence broke out in Charlottesville, Virginia.

-“The hope that I saw of God active all over the world in amazing ways was with me,” she says of that weekend in August.
+“The hope that I saw of God active all over the world in amazing ways was with me,” she said of that weekend in August.

 “I walked up to the pulpit offering what I felt needed to be offered, wondering if I would have a job the next day.”

 Slater told them white supremacy “is evil” and that “we cannot be silent as a church.”

 “Because of all of my experiences I was able to be there, I think, in a space of integrity from a voice and face that people are not used to just yet.”

 Subsequent videos in the series will be posted to the PC(USA) Financial Aid for Service feed on Vimeo.